Ordinary Days :

 A helpful compilation by Philip Eames of advice and difficult corners for the musical direction of Adam Gwon's Ordinary Days.

 Ordinary Days tells the story of four people living in New York: Warren, Deb, Claire and Jason.
 From the outside, not a great deal happens and the premise is at a glance very ‘ordinary’, making it somewhat difficult to explain convincingly to those unfamiliar with the show.
 Warren is a struggling artist wanting to make a meaningful impact as a ‘pioneer of visual art.’
 Deb is a graduate student constantly frustrated with her life situation but driven by her belief in her own potential.
 Jason and Claire are a couple, with the latter exhibiting reluctance to take things further.
 These stories are really only of great significance to the people living them, drawing parallels with our own lives.
-Only one significant externalised event occurs when Warren releases his flyers over the city; the rest of the show is about the intimate interactions, conversations and reflections that aren’t visible to the public eye.
+Only one significant externalised event occurs when Warren releases his flyers over the city; the rest of the show is about the intimate interactions, conversations and reflections that aren’t visible to the public eye and don't really involve anyone else.

 Listening to the original cast recording of Ordinary Days is essential.
 As a completely sung show, the cast recording tells the entire story and the piano accompaniment is the only ‘orchestration’ you’ll be working with.
-While you may have different ideas for characterisation, the cast (Jared Gertner, Kate Wetherhead, Lisa Brescia and Hunter Foster) do an excellent job at portraying the different personalities.
+While you may have different ideas for characterisation, the original cast (Jared Gertner, Kate Wetherhead, Lisa Brescia and Hunter Foster) do an excellent job at portraying the different personalities.

 It is important to note that a lot of the notated vocal lines in the score are somewhat awkward approximations, and your own cast is likely to be using the cast recording as the aural standard for their own learning.
 With very limited ensemble singing there is less pressure to be exact and insisting on following the notation is likely to result in awkward passages at some point in most songs.